mikiBgu/CGAssignment1/README.md

 1. Install `Chocolatey` from: \
    https://chocolatey.org/install

-2. After finishing the installation run the following command:
+2. After finishing the installation run the following command on the CMD (Run as adimistrator):
    ```
    choco install make
    ```